 Fancy Pigeon Portraits

 These pigeon portraits are from Egypt but I often hear about the hobby across the Middle East.
-Historically each country or region would have its local pigeon breed and most enthusiasts would focus on improving their birds against their local neighbor’s birds.
+Historically, each country or region would have its local pigeon breed and most enthusiasts would focus on improving their birds against their local neighbor’s birds.

-Pigeons are now traded across borders and competitions are now international.
+Pigeons are now traded across borders and competitions are international.
 One enthusiast described how he bought a couple of pigeons in Jordan and had them smuggled under the seat of a long-haul truck into Egypt.
-Another enthusiast entered a competition in Saudi Arabia by first flying to Riyadh, finding the perfect specimen there, and entering it into the Saudi competition.
+Another enthusiast entered a competition in Saudi Arabia by first flying to Riyadh, finding the perfect specimen there, and entering it in the Saudi competition.

 The ability to talk about pigeons is the ability to make an immediate relationship in the working class neighborhoods of Cairo.
 Many times when I want to photograph from a high vantage point or simply talk with a local person in private I’ll point at a pigeon coop and ask who the owner is.
 It is the key that has opened many doors.